nodejs/node-addon-api/doc/function_reference.md

 - `[in] args`: Initializer list of JavaScript values as `napi_value` representing the arguments of the referenced function.

-Returns a Value representing the JavaScript object returned by the referenced function.
+Returns a `Napi::Value` representing the JavaScript object returned by the referenced function.

 ### Call